Justin Welby has staked his reputation and legacy on the maintenance of a profound injustice to Bishop George Bell

 There are times when you really, really don’t want to write any kind of response to a contentious issue, no matter how burning it may be, not least because by doing so you will only compound the contention and exacerbate the division or hurt already being felt by the parties involved.
 But something just gnaws away, and the urge to say something simply won’t go away, so you either lie in bed every night churning the niggles or you plod wearily to your keyboard and hit the first key.

-And that first letter may lead to a completely superfluous paragraph which says nothing at all about the contentious matter at hand, and simply becomes a device for stalling; for avoiding the inevitable antagonism which will only elicit further testy Twitter blasts and belligerent counter-blogs full of bile disguised as fraternal enlightenment.
+And that first letter may lead to a completely superfluous paragraph which says nothing at all about the contentious matter at hand: it simply becomes a device for stalling; for avoiding the inevitable antagonism which will only elicit further testy Twitter blasts or belligerent counter-blogs full of bile disguised as fraternal enlightenment.

 O, God.